 Human Resources key performance indicators (HR KPIs) are HR performance metrics that are strategically aligned with the business.

-In this way, HR KPIs mirror organizational performance for HR.
+HR KPIs mirror organizational performance for HR.
 They’re defined based on HR outcomes that are relevant to achieve business goals.

 Let’s use an example to illustrate how this works.

 Doegé is an organization that’s trying to innovate in a very competitive landscape.
 For this reason, the board has decided that they will cut costs everywhere, except for the product innovation department.
 The question is, how is this mission translated to HR KPIs?

 Since the entire organization needs to save money, so does HR.
 This can be applied to recruitment cost, for example.
 The cost is currently at $500,000 and needs to be reduced to $400,000.
 In this case the ‘Recruitment cost in Dollars’ is the KPI, the current score is $500,000 and the target for this KPI is $400,000.

 A second KPI could be ‘innovative employee behavior’ which is measured annually in the engagement survey.
 Their score on a 10-point scale is currently 6.2.
 The target is defined as a 7.5 or higher.
 Quite a notable improvement!

 The HR KPI template could look as follows.

 When these are added to the scorecard, we see a strategic challenge: stimulating innovative behavior while reducing the training budget.
 This is a good example of how Human Resources KPIs help to further define HR strategy into very concrete targets.